TayyebaSadaq/Improving-Patient-experience-using-AI/README.md

 1. **preprocessing.py**: This file contains the code for pre-processing the dataset.
 2. **model.py**: This file contains the code for training the models and making predictions.
 3. **main.py**: This file contains the main function that runs the code.
-4. **Improving patient experience using AI.pptx**: this file contains the presentation slides for the project.

 ## How to run the code:
 1. Clone the repository to your local machine.
 2. Install the required libraries using pip: